[4 Steps] Django Social Login with Facebook

 It will redirect you to the login page. which looks like this.

 Your job is not yet complete.
-If you click on any of these button to login, login feature does not work.
+If you click on any of these buttons to log in, the login feature does not work.

 You have to authenticate and connect your social media with the Django app.